dappcamp/dappcamp-warriors/README.md

 ### Pre-requisites

 * Basic Typescript knowledge helps a lot.
-* Recommended: VSCode (IntelliSense works like a charm with Typescript), see more [here](https://code.visualstudio.com/docs/editor/intellisense#_intellisense-features).
+* Recommended: VS Code (IntelliSense works like a charm with Typescript), see more [here](https://code.visualstudio.com/docs/editor/intellisense#_intellisense-features).

 ### Overview